tbuckley/evals-pwa/src/routes/documentation/+page.md

 `tests` is either an array of tests, or a `file:///` glob referencing the tests.
 A test may either be an object describing the test, a `file:///` path to a `.yaml` file containing the description, or a `file:///` glob pattern to match against (e.g. `file:///tests/**/*.yaml`).

 Vars will be substituted into the prompt.
-In addition to support for image files (shown above), `file:///` paths to `.txt` files will also be loaded as a string variable.
+In addition to support for image files (shown above), `file:///` paths to `.txt` or `.js` files will also be loaded as a string variable.

 Supported assertion types: